Famous PDF redaction failures — and the 30-second check that prevents them

 Both failures look identical to a correct redaction on screen.
 That's exactly why they slip through review — and why a mechanical check beats a visual one.

+Different institutions, fifteen years apart, same result: covered is not removed.
 The lesson isn't 'those people were careless.'
 It's that overlay-style redaction is a trap that produces a convincing-looking result while leaving the data intact.
 If your workflow can draw a box without destroying what's under it, you are one distracted afternoon away from the same headline.

 How to redact so this can't happen to you